Frequently Asked Questions

 The questions below are common questions we receive in relation to auto and collision repair services.
 We hope this page is a resource for you and helps answer questions you may have about all phases of the repair process.
-For additional questions, please contact us today at 218-829-6764.
+For additional questions, please contact us today.

 Minnesota Insurance Rights

 Know your rights with your insurance agency in case of an accident.
 Minnesota state law protects you under statute 72a.201 when you make a claim on your automotive insurance.